debaditya4421/Ecell_Tasks/README.md

 TASK 6)A Basic Tic-Tac-Toe game using JS.
 At the end of the game, the application declares the winner or declare it a tie.

+The game is Player1 vs Player2.
+The players have to click on their desired box on their turn for that move.
+Once somebody wins, the game will stop and the winner will be declared.
+In case of a tie, it will also be shown.
+Also, the game can be restarted at any point of time, using the restart button.

 (All the 3 parts of the code: Html, Css, JS are in the same file named "TIC-TAC-TOE Game(HTML,CSS,JS)")